Anvi-g/automatedEDA/cleaning_report.md

 # Cleaning Report

-Initial cleaning was performed using standard_cleaning_tool, which removed outliers and standardized the data.

-Further actions taken:
-- Dropped 'rad' due to multicollinearity (VIF > 5) and lower correlation with the target compared to 'tax'.
-- Applied log transform to 'crim' and 'zn' to reduce skewness.
-- Applied square transform to 'black' to reduce skewness.
-- Skipped re-transforming 'crim', 'zn', and 'black' due to anti-looping.
+Initial cleaning was performed using the standard_cleaning_tool, which removed outliers and standardized the data.
+The critic then identified multicollinearity in `rad` and `tax`, and skewness in `crim`, `zn`, and `black`. `rad` was dropped due to multicollinearity.
+Log transforms were applied to `crim`, `zn`, and a square transform was applied to `black` to address skewness.
+The critic then identified multicollinearity in `crim` and skewness in `crim`, `zn`, and `black` again.
+Since the VIF for crim was only slightly above 5 and the correlations were high, I decided to finalize the process.